CiscoSE/LTRPRG-1100/guide/LTRDEV-1100-Appendix-00.md

     ![Postman request with variable](assets/postman-09.png)

 5. Notice that the request completed with a status of `200 OK` to the API at postman-echo.com.
-Also notice that if you mouseover the variable in the request URL, Postman will popup a box showing the variable is an environment variable as well as its value.
+Also notice that if you hover the mouse over the variable in the request URL, Postman will popup a box showing the variable is an environment variable as well as its value.

 #### Step 3: Generating a Python script from Postman